top of page

 Step 5: Follow-Up

-A large percentage of sales happen in follow-up but many founders stop too early.
-Examples:
+A large percentage of sales happen in the follow-up, but many founders stop too early.
+Follow-up is not annoying and it shouldn't be “just checking in” on repeat.
+Follow up helps with:

 • Relationship building